uidaholib/main-web-redesign_draft/content/find/accesstools.md

 layout: page
 ---

-Did you know that many academic articles behind a paywall have a free [open access](https://sparcopen.org/open-access/) version available?
-Did you know that you can connect external tools to your library account for seamless access to our subscriptions?

 This curated list of tools goes beyond our [library catalog](https://alliance-uidaho.primo.exlibrisgroup.com/discovery/search?vid=01ALLIANCE_UID:UID) to help you access resources using both U of I library subscriptions *and* open access repositories so that you can get articles in the fastest and simplest way possible.
 If we don’t have access, please put in a request with [Interlibrary Loan]({{ '/services/ill/' | relative_url }}).
 As always, don't hesitate to contact a [reference librarian]({{ '/help/' | relative_url }}) with any questions!